EvictionLab/eviction-lab-website/content/eviction-tracking/atlanta-ga.md

 This plot shows monthly eviction filings in Atlanta over the past 12 months.
 Filings are displayed relative to average filings for the same set of months across 2023 and 2024 (the "baseline").
 You can toggle the plot to display filing counts.<sup>1</sup>

-1. Data for Bernalillo County are provided by the [New Mexico Administrative Office of the Courts](https://www.nmcourts.gov/).
+1. Access to Metro Atlanta eviction filing data has been made possible through a partnership with the Federal Reserve Bank of Atlanta, the Atlanta Regional Commission, Georgia Tech, and the Atlanta Volunteer Lawyers Foundation.

 {{%/ trends_chart %}}